Garret FitzGerald: Early life

-Garret FitzGerald was born in Ballsbridge, Dublin, in 1926, son of Desmond FitzGerald and Mabel McConnell Fitzgerald.
-His mother was involved in politics, and it was through her that his father also became political.
-He had three older brothers, Desmond (1911–1987), Pierce (1914–1986), and Fergus (1920–1983).
-His father was born and raised in London and was Minister for External Affairs at the time of his son's birth.
+Garret FitzGerald was born in Ballsbridge, Dublin, in 1926, son of Desmond FitzGerald and Mabel McConnell.
+His mother was involved in politics; it was through her that his father also became political.
+He had three elder brothers, Desmond (1911–1987), Pierce (1914–1986), and Fergus (1920–1983).
+His father was born and raised in London and was the Minister for External Affairs at the time of his son's birth.
 He was the son of a labourer who had emigrated from Skeheenarinky in County Tipperary, joined the Irish Volunteers in 1914, and fought during the 1916 Easter Rising.
 FitzGerald senior had been active in Sinn Féin during the Irish War of Independence and had been one of the founders of Cumann na nGaedheal.
 The party was formed to support the Anglo-Irish Treaty of 1921, which created the Irish Free State.

 Although a senior figure on the pro-treaty side of Ireland's political divide, FitzGerald senior had remained friendly with anti-Treaty republicans, such as Belfast man Seán MacEntee, a minister in Éamon de Valera's government and father-in-law of Conor Cruise O'Brien.
 The families of Patrick McGilligan and Ernest Blythe were also frequent visitors to the FitzGerald household.
-FitzGerald's mother, the former Mabel Washington McConnell, was a nationalist and republican of Ulster Protestant descent, although later in life she converted to Catholicism.
+FitzGerald's mother, the former Mabel Washington McConnell, was a nationalist and republican of Ulster Protestant descent.
+However, later in life she converted to Catholicism.
 Her son would later describe his political objective as the creation of a pluralist Ireland where the northern Protestants of his mother's family tradition and the southern Catholics of his father's could feel equally at home.

 FitzGerald was educated at the Jesuit Belvedere College and University College Dublin (UCD), from which he graduated with a Bachelor of Arts honours degree in history, French and Spanish in 1946, later returning to complete a PhD in economics which he obtained in 1968; his doctoral thesis was published the following year, titled Planning in Ireland.
 He was deeply interested in the politics of the Spanish Civil War and World War II.
 A bright student who counted among his contemporaries in UCD his future political rival, Charles Haughey, who also knew Joan O'Farrell (1923–1999), a Liverpool-born fellow student, whom FitzGerald married in 1947.
 Their children were John, Mary, and Mark.

 Following his university education, in 1947, he started working with Aer Lingus, the state airline of Ireland, and became an authority on the strategic economic planning of transport.
 During this time, he wrote many newspaper articles, was the Irish correspondent for British magazine The Economist, and was encouraged to write on National Accounts and economics by the features editor in the Irish Times.
 He remained with Aer Lingus until 1958; the following year, after undertaking a study of the economics of Irish industry at Trinity College Dublin, he became a lecturer in economics at UCD.

 FitzGerald qualified as a barrister, from the King's Inns of Ireland, and spoke French fluently.